SorenTech/legal.soren.tech/src/docs/master-service-agreement.md

 Our relationship to You shall be that of an independent contractor.
 Nothing in this Agreement shall be construed to create any partnership, joint venture, employer-employee or agency relationship between Us and You.
 The consulting relationship shall be non-exclusive.
 We shall be free to work with other clients so long as such work does not present a conflict of interest or result in the disclosure of Confidential Information (defined below).

+Your relationship with Us may not be used to advantage Your own products or services in any effort to bid or sell to US Government agencies, including State, Local, or Tribal government entities, or in any way create a real or perceived conflict of interest for Us in our own business relationships with such entities.
+You may not reference Us or our employees, contractors, or members in any bidding, sales, or marketing documents submitted as part of a formal bidding process with any such entities.
+You may not ask us to furnish introductions to representatives of such entities.
+You may, however, use any Deliverables which are (a) not attributed to us, or (b) publicly published and freely available, as part of your sales or marketing efforts towards government entities.

 **NON-SOLICITATION, NON-CIRCUMVENTION, NON-COMPETITION:**

 During the term of this Agreement and for a period of twelve (12) months after the termination of this Agreement for whatever reason, both parties agree not to attempt to divert or interfere with the development of the other party’s business or engage in any activity that constitutes a conflict of interest with the other party, including, but not limited to, the following:
-- (a) any attempts, either directly or indirectly, to call on, solicit, hire, contract, or recruit, any employee or contractor of the other without the explicit permission of said party, or
+- (a) any attempts, either directly or indirectly, to call on, solicit, hire, or recruit any employee of the other party without the explicit permission of said party, or
 - (b) any attempts, either directly or indirectly, to call on, solicit, or take away any of the other party’s customers or clients.

-Both parties recognize that a breach of these obligations shall entitle the other party to a legal monetary penalty equal to the maximum service it should realize from such a diverted or circumvented transaction plus any and all expenses, including legal, that would involve recovery of these funds.

 **OUR OBLIGATIONS TO YOU:**

-By submitting this Agreement and attached Statement of Work, We agree (upon Your acceptance of it) to: (a) Complete all the work described in the section of the Statement of Work titled “Proposed Deliverables”, (b) submit all Deliverables to you for testing an acceptance, as described in the “Testing and Acceptance” section of these Terms, (c) communicate with You regularly regarding the status of the Deliverables and any anticipated delays, expenses, or questions We might have, (d) log our work hours so that we have a record of the work done and a clear basis for Our billing of You, (e) give You notice of any unforeseen circumstances that might affect the Services/Deliverables or cause a delay, (f) give You notice should We elect to assign the Services to a sub-contractor, and (g) provide for you all the rights and titles describes in these Terms.
+By submitting this Agreement and attached Statement of Work, We agree (upon Your acceptance of it) to: (a) Complete all the work described in the section of the Statement of Work titled “Proposed Deliverables”, (b) submit all Deliverables to you for testing an acceptance, as described in the “Testing and Acceptance” section of these Terms, (c) communicate with You regularly regarding the status of the Deliverables and any anticipated delays, expenses, or questions We might have, (d) give You notice of any unforeseen circumstances that might affect the Services/Deliverables or cause a delay, and (e) provide for you all the rights and titles describes in these Terms.

 YOU AGREE THAT WE ARE NOT LIABLE FOR ANYTHING NOT LISTED AS AN OBLIGATION IN THESE TERMS.

 **YOUR OBLIGATIONS TO US:**

-By accepting this Agreement and attached Statement of Work, You agree to: (a) abide by all the Terms of this Agreement, (b) Give Us 15-days notice if You should decide to cancel this project, (c) provide Us with up-to-date information about your needs and expectations regarding the Deliverables, (d) make payments on time and in full, and (e) treat Us and any sub-contractor We may employ in a courteous and professional manner.
+By accepting this Agreement and attached Statement of Work, You agree to: (a) abide by all the Terms of this Agreement, (b) Give Us 15-days notice if You should decide to cancel this project, (c) provide Us with up-to-date information about your needs and expectations regarding the Deliverables, (d) make payments on time and in full, and (e) treat Us and any of our employees or contractors in a courteous and professional manner.

 Changes in Your needs and expectations regarding the Services/Deliverables may result in delays, increased charges, or both.
 You agree to accept those delays or increased charges.
 We agree to provide You, to the extent We are able, with information regarding the likely impact to the project cost and timeline of any changes.